Project Planning

 Who/what is insured and for how much.

-How payment information is presented, when invoices are paid, and whether a portion of invoices are retained (held back) until project completion.
+How payment information is presented to the Owner, the Owner’s responsibility for payment within a determined time period, when invoices are paid, and whether a portion of invoices are retained (held back) until project completion.

-What constitutes a project change and how that work is approved, billed, and paid.
+What constitutes a project change and how that work is computed, approved, billed, and paid.

-Contractor’s use of the owner’s property and responsibility for it.
+Contractor’s use of the owner’s property; and, their responsibility for protecting it and keeping it clean.

 Contractor’s responsibility to supervise work and demonstrate (prove) they have performed the work per the technical specifications.